elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

 - How do de-risk (or even deactivate) those not needed?
 - Do we configure via kernel config, via yocto recipe, something else?
   - May be able to derive a aero-specific kernel config
+  - Could create a linux-yocto-aero that is focused on aerospace such that it is a configuration option within Yocto
+    - This would include defconfigs that are geared toward aerospace (and in particulart the identified use case)
 - How do we minimize variation from the vanilla kernel to avoid increase maintenance?
+  - Upstream as fast as possible (easier said than done)
+  - In particular, contribute additional configuration options to enable making things smaller
+- Examine the base Yocto image.bbclass and base.bbclass to understand what could be removed
+  - Could (technically) get down to a single application + kernel
+- Nix would be an alternative to Yocto for declaratively defining a small kernel

+- What are the desirable features of Linux/Nix that drive us to use it as the base?
+  - HW Support
+  - Init Systems
+  - Industry standard API!
+- If you trim the kernel down so aggressively, do you still really have Linux?

+- Is the combination of features exponential?
+How do we test and verify these combination?
+  - Can we look at product line management to help with this?
+  - Most important to show that a single configuration *can* work
+  - Be very clear about what has been tested vs. not tested

 ---